MILITARY RAILROADS

 .

-The Brooklyn Navy Yard would dieselize their operations in 1940 through 1944, with the procurement of two Atlas and several Whitcomb locomotives during those years.
+The Brooklyn Navy Yard would dieselize their operations in 1940 through 1944, with the procurement of Vulcan, Atlas and Whitcomb locomotives during those years.
 The Atlas locomotives would be surplused in 1948, as would the Whitcombs, being shipped to the Naval Supply Depot in Bayonne, NJ; where they would be put up for sale.
 Several were purchased by private owners for industrial line use.
+The Vulcan locomotive which was jack shaft driven, would be used by Lionel as a prototype for an O scale version of this locomotive!

 In 1968 through 1981, after the Brooklyn Navy Yard was released from military control; this location would be home to Seatrain Shipbuilding, (see that page on Seatrain Shipbuilding here), which operated General Electric 44 ton locomotives on a portion of the Brooklyn Navy Yard Trackage, and utilized the float bridge.